-How to duplicate a page in a Word document.
+How to duplicate a page in Word documents.

 Find out how to manually duplicate pages in Word and how converting your document to PDF can make the job easier.

-Sometimes you have to duplicate pages when creating Word documents.
-For example, when you need to include multiple copies of a form in one document.
+Wondering how to duplicate a page in Word when creating a document?
+You may need, for example, to include multiple copies of a form in one document.
 Read on to learn how to duplicate a page in Word — and how to make the job easier with PDF files.

 Word doesn’t have an automatic page duplication feature, but you can still do the job by hand.
 Follow these steps to duplicate a page: